(Last revised: October 2024. See changelog at the bottom.)

 Anyway, in the 700 million years since our last common ancestor with insects, both the Learning Subsystem and the Steering Subsystem have dramatically expanded and elaborated in our lineage.

 But that doesn’t mean that they contribute equally to “human intelligence”.
-Again, both are essential, but I think it’s strongly suggestive that ~96% of human brain volume is the Learning Subsystem.
-Focusing more specifically on the telencephalon part (which includes the neocortex in mammals), its fraction of brain volume is 87% in humans (ref), 79% in chimps (ref), 77% in certain parrots, 51% in chickens, 45% in crocodiles, and just 22% in frogs (ref).
+Again, both are essential, but I think it’s strongly suggestive that >90% of human brain volume is the Learning Subsystem.
+Focusing more specifically on the “telencephalon” part (a brain anatomy term which mostly overlaps with the learning-from-scratch cortex and extended striatum), its fraction of brain volume is 87% in humans (ref), 79% in chimps (ref), 77% in certain parrots, 51% in chickens, 45% in crocodiles, and just 22% in frogs (ref).
 There’s an obvious pattern here, and I think it’s right: namely, that to get recognizably intelligent and flexible behavior, you need a massively-scaled-up Learning Subsystem.

 See?
 I can tell my two-subsystem story with none of that “old brain, new brain” nonsense.